Understanding and Mitigating the Bias in Sample Selection for Learning with Noisy Labels

+Since the noise filter and the optimizer are disentangled in Eq. (\ref{eq:our_coupledxx}), largely mitigating the training bias, the parameter update of expert layers is unreachable.
+Considering almost all existing selection criteria rely on the model's performance, dynamically updating the parameters of expert layers is necessary.
+To fulfill this goal, we propose a stochastic training strategy, which randomly assigns a layer from the set of $\mathbbm{F} = \{f, g^1,...,g^m\}$ as the classifier layer $f^c$ and the rest are expert layers.
+Hence, Eq. (\ref{eq:our_coupledxx}) can be rewritten as

+Since the aim-to-optimized layer $f^c$ is initialized from the set $\mathbbm{F}$ in each iteration, the performance of each layer can be ensured under sufficient training processes.

-Despite the training objective of selection-based methods being summarized as a joint framework (in Eq. (\ref{eq:our_coupled2})), the training procedure is practically decoupled into two stages that are iteratively proceeding, 1) select clean samples via the preset criterion and 2) train the network on the selected set.
-Our training manner also obeys this framework.
+Despite a highly integrated framework in Eq. (\ref{eq:our_coupled2}) proposed, the training manner is practically decoupled into three stages that are proceeding iteratively, 1) select clean samples via the preset criterion based on the ensemble result of all experts, 2) randomly select an optimization layer, and 3) train this layer on the selected set.